CoderDebajyoti/STACK-Operations/README.md

-Here's a structured README file based on typical GitHub formatting and your description:

----

 # STACK Operations

 A repository implementing stack data structures in C/C++.
 This project covers essential stack operations and demonstrates practical applications such as recursion and expression evaluation.